What makes me a qualified Money Coach? My last name is not Gates, Buffett, Bezos, or Zuckerberg. I’m not even a 1-percenter.

 As I researched graduate schools, I learned something that I had no idea existed: sometimes grad school is “free”.

-If you have a good academic history and you apply to the right schools, you may be awarded a tuition waiver and either a research assistant or a teaching assistant position.
+If you have a good academic history and you apply to the right schools, you may be awarded a fellowship that includes a tuition waiver and either a research assistant or a teaching assistant position.
 This also generally comes with a small monthly stipend for living expenses and helps many graduate students avoid having to work off campus, and to finish their programs with minimal additional student loans beyond what they incurred in undergrad.

 But, even if you do not have to write checks to the business office, graduate school is not free.
 You don’t have to spend very long in an economics course to hear about opportunity costs: the things you have to give up if you choose a certain path.
 While you are in grad school, you are not out in the work force, earning your full potential.